EdgeNet-project/edgenet-project.github.io/pages/node-contribution.md

 ### Microsoft Azure

-We recommend a `B2S` (2 vCPUs, 4GiB of memory, ~45 USD/month) or larger instance.
+We recommend a `B2S` (2 vCPUs, 4 GiB of memory, ~45 USD/month) or larger instance.
 See [Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/) for the prices of the different instance types.

 #### From the CLI

 Install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) and run:

 ```bash
 az vm create ...
 ```

 ## Technical details

 We use [Ansible](https://www.ansible.com/) to deploy nodes.
 See the [EdgeNet-Project/node](https://github.com/EdgeNet-project/node/) repository for more information.